Biography - short version

 In 2016 Lori paid heartfelt tribute to her family and birthplace on her critically acclaimed album Brooklyn Dreaming earning four star ratings from Jazz Journal UK, Jazz Times, the Los Angeles Times (four and a half stars) and Downbeat, which chose it as “Best Albums of 2016.”
 Huffington Post also chose Brooklyn Dreaming for their “Best of Jazz 2016”.
 Bill Milkowski wrote in the March 2016 issue of Downbeat: “Bell flaunts prodigious chops on both C flute and alto flute, though her pen might be mightier than her sword.
 Her originals all reveal a wide harmonic palette, a sophisticated rhythmic sensibility and a refined sense of dynamics, along with an urge to swing.”
 Veteran jazz critic Scott Yanow chose it as one of his Top 25 Best jazz CD’s of 2016.
 It also won a Global Music Award for Outstanding Achievement for compositions and arrangements.

 In addition to her global renown as a performer and recording artist, Lori is a respected force in music education.
-She is currently on the faculty as an Instructor of Flute/Jazz at San Diego State University and over the years, has privately taught hundreds of students of all ages in flute, piano (her secondary instrument), theory, composition and arranging at her studio in San Diego.
-She has taught master classes for the New York Flute Club, Columbia University, UCLA, and at Mannes, a music conservatory in The New School in NYC.
+She is currently on the faculty as an Instructor of Flute and studio artist teacher at San Diego State University and over the years, has privately taught hundreds of students of all ages in flute, piano (her secondary instrument), classical technique, jazz improvisation, theory, composition and arranging with a focus on artistry and imagery at her studio in San Diego.

 ---------------------------------------